MicrosoftDocs/biztalk-docs/biztalk/core/troubleshooting-biztalk-server-administration.md

  This is because the ENTSSO service can take more time to start than is allowed by the BizTalk Server service timeout duration.

 ##### Solution
  To resolve this issue, set DTC to automatic.
-If DTC is clustered it should be set to manual start-up as the cluster service is managing the start and stop of clustered services.
+If DTC is clustered, it should be set to manual start-up because the cluster service is managing the start and stop of clustered services.

 #### SQL resources may become locked